The Complex Commercial Litigation Law Review: Canada

 82 Where damages cannot be proven, courts may award nominal damages.

 83 As noted by the Supreme Court of Canada, 'there is only one civil standard of proof at common law and that is proof on a balance of probabilities': C. (R.) v.
 McDougall, 2008 SCC 53 at 40 and 46.
-Note that this same standard of proof applies to the defences to breach of contract discussed in Part VI, below.
+This same standard of proof applies to the defences to breach of contract discussed in Section VI of this chapter.

 85 Usually in sophisticated commercial contracts, conditions are express; courts may imply additional conditions but the test to do so is high.
 See Swan on Contracts, supra note 9 at 7.3.